-Microphysical and thermodynamical features of three tropical systems, namely Hurricanes Ivan and Catarina (Brazil) and Conson Typhoon are analyzed based on space-born radar measurements available on the TRMM satellite.
-A more detailed analysis is performed for Hurricane Catarina, the first of its kind, observed with new high spatial and temporal resolution data sets.
-A hydrometeor classification procedure was used to estimate vertical profiles of latent heating rates associated with them.
-High mean water content was found in Conson and Ivan at low levels and close to their centers.
-Results indicate that hurricane Catarina was shallower than the other two systems with less water, concentrated closer to its center.
+Microphysical and thermodynamical features of two tropical systems, namely Hurricane Ivan and Typhoon Conson, and one sub-tropical, Catarina, have been analyzed based on space-born radar PR measurements available on the TRMM satellite.
+The procedure to classify the reflectivity profiles followed the Heymsfield et al (2000) and Steiner et al (1995) methodologies.
+The water and ice content have been calculated using a relationship obtained with data of the surface SPOL radar and PR in Rondonia State in Brazil.
+The diabatic heating rate due to latent heat release has been estimated using the methodology developed by Tao et al (1990).
+A more detailed analysis has been performed for Hurricane Catarina, the first of its kind in South Atlantic.
+High water content mean value has been found in Conson and Ivan at low levels and close to their centers.
+Results indicate that hurricane Catarina was shallower than the other two systems, with less water and the water was concentrated closer to its center.
 The mean ice content in Catarina was about 0.05 g kg-1 while in Conson it was 0.06 g kg-1 and in Ivan 0.08 g kg-1.
-Conson and Ivan had water content up to 0.3 g kg-1 above the melting layer, while Catarina had less than 0.15 g kg-1.
-All the three systems presented warm air at higher levels near the eye as a consequence of heating, probably caused by diabatic compression and/or latent heat release.
+Conson and Ivan had water content up to 0.3 g kg-1 above the 0°C layer, while Catarina had less than 0.15 g kg-1.
+The latent heat released by Catarina showed to be very similar to the other two systems, except in the regions closer to the center.
+Keywords: Tropical Cyclones; Cloud microphysics, Release of latent heat